t-mart/kill-sticky/README.md

 I could not agree more.

-But, while McDiarmid's code has already been immensely helpful to me, I wanted to extend it to also kill of another recent trend: marketing modals.
+But, while McDiarmid's code has already been immensely helpful to me, I wanted to extend it to also kill off another recent trend: marketing modals.
 They also abuse `position: fixed` styling and **remove your ability to scroll with `overflow: hidden`**.
 Not cool, man.

 And that's what this extension aims to address:
 - Delete fixed [position](https://developer.mozilla.org/en-US/docs/Web/CSS/position) styled elements
-- Change hidden [overflow](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow) styles to `auto`
+- Change hidden [overflow](https://developer.mozilla.org/en-US/docs/Web/CSS/overflow) styles to `visible`

 ## Installation